Basic · Aromatic

 Discovery: From Sturgeon Sperm

-Histidine was independently discovered in 1896 by two chemists working separately: Albrecht Kossel in Germany and Sven Gustaf Hedin in Sweden, both isolating it from the same unlikely source โ€” the protein fraction of sturgeon sperm.
-Kossel, who would later win the Nobel Prize in Physiology or Medicine (1910) for his work on cell chemistry, recognized it as a new basic amino acid with an unusual ring structure in its side chain.
+Histidine was independently discovered in 1896 by two chemists working separately: Albrecht Kossel in Germany and Sven Gustaf Hedin in Sweden, both isolating it from the protein fraction of sturgeon sperm.
+Kossel obtained histidine by precipitation with mercuric chloride from the alkaline hydrolysis products of the protamine sturin; Hedin isolated it from the base fraction of hydrolyzed protein treated with silver nitrate.
+Kossel would later receive the Nobel Prize in Physiology or Medicine (1910) for his broader work on cell chemistry.

-The side chain in question is an imidazole ring โ€” a five-membered ring containing two nitrogen atoms.
+The new amino acid had an unusual ring structure in its side chain — an imidazole ring, a five-membered ring containing two nitrogen atoms.
 It was structurally unlike anything seen in amino acid chemistry before.
 And that imidazole ring, it turned out, would prove to be one of the most biochemically significant functional groups in all of biology.

-โš–๏ธ The Perfect pH Sensor
+⚖️ The Perfect pH Sensor

-Every amino acid side chain has a pKa โ€” the pH at which it is half protonated and half deprotonated.
-Most amino acid side chains have pKa values far from the pH inside cells (~7.4): they're either always charged or never charged under physiological conditions.
-Histidine's imidazole group has a pKa of approximately 6.0 โ€” close enough to intracellular pH that small pH changes can tip it from uncharged to positively charged, or back again.
+Every amino acid side chain has a pKa — the pH at which it is half protonated and half deprotonated.
+Most amino acid side chains have pKa values far from the pH inside cells (~7.4): they are either always charged or never charged under physiological conditions.
+Histidine's imidazole group has a pKa of approximately 6.0 — close enough to intracellular pH that small pH changes can tip it from uncharged to positively charged, or back again.

 This means histidine is uniquely sensitive to pH.
 It can act as both an acid and a base near neutral pH.
 Enzymes exploit this relentlessly: the "catalytic triad" found in serine proteases, lipases, and hundreds of other enzymes almost always includes a histidine residue that shuttles protons back and forth during the catalytic cycle.
 It is, by a large margin, the most catalytically versatile amino acid in biochemistry.